Ayms/node-Tor/README.md

 When receiving a RELAY_DB_QUERY stream the OR-DB looks if it can associate it to a socket,CIC,Stream choosing the one having the lowest nb, generates a Transaction_id (associated to the incoming socket/CIC/stream) and then send it forward.

+Note that the Bytes_available field is for the receiver to advertise how many bytes he already has for this file (in case a download was interrupted), the sender will get this information and resume the download from this number of bytes.

 When receiving a RELAY_DB_QUERY stream, the browser does respond with a:

 (1) RELAY_DB_CONNECTED stream if it can serve the file: